-Project ReCharge was created in 2009 by Envirolution co-founders Alex Gamboa and Antuan Cannon.
-The program’s primary mission was to empower and educate youth to take a hands-on approach to save money for their schools through saving energy.
-The content for the original energy efficiency lessons were developed from various industry recognized and certified education training manuals and were refined over the years with the help from Envirolution’s staff and Americorp VISTA members.
-The original funding for this program came from multiple small community grants and partnerships, including a partnership with The Desert Research Institute (DRI) GreenPower Program in late 2010.
+Project ReCharge was initiated in 2009 by Envirolution co-founders Alex Gamboa and Antuan Cannon.
+The program’s primary mission was to empower and educate young students to take a hands-on approach to help their school save money through energy conservation efforts.
+The content for the original energy efficiency lessons were developed from various industry recognized and certified education training manuals and were refined over the years with the help from Envirolution staff and AmeriCorp VISTA members.
+The original funding for this program came from multiple small community grants and partnerships, including a partnership with The Desert Research Institute GreenPower Program in late 2010.